-This document was developed in partnership with HIV prevention and SRH advocates in Kenya, Malawi, South Africa and Zimbabwe.
+This document was developed in partnership with HIV prevention and SRH stakeholders.

 About the DPP Consortium

 The DPP Consortium is coalition of organizations, including AVAC, CHAI, Mann Global Health, Viatris and the Population Council, that are implementing market preparation and introduction activities for the DPP.
 These efforts are supported by CIFF, the Bill & Melinda Gates Foundation (BMGF), the U.S. Agency for International Development (USAID) and WCG Cares.